apache/incubator-graphar/docs/libraries/cpp/examples/graphscope.md

-To integrate GraphAr into GraphScope, we implemented *ArrowFragmentBuilder* and *ArrowFragmentWriter*. *ArrowFragmentBuilder* establishes the fragments for workers of GraphScope through reading GAR files in parallel.
-Conversely, *ArrowFragmentWriter* can take the GraphScope fragments and save them as GAR files.
+To integrate GraphAr into GraphScope, we implemented *ArrowFragmentBuilder* and *ArrowFragmentWriter*. *ArrowFragmentBuilder* establishes the fragments for workers of GraphScope through reading GraphAr format data in parallel.
+Conversely, *ArrowFragmentWriter* can take the GraphScope fragments and save them as GraphAr format files.
 If you're interested in knowing more about the implementation, please refer to the [source code](https://github.com/v6d-io/v6d/commit/0eda2067e45fbb4ac46892398af0edc84fe1c27b).